Skip to Main Content

 Veterinary Ophthalmology

-At Newtown Veterinary Specialists in Newtown, we have board-certified veterinary ophthalmologists on staff who are trained and experienced in treating eye disorders in cats and dogs.
+Our board-certified veterinary ophthalmologists are trained and experienced in treating eye disorders in small animals, large animals, birds, rabbits, reptiles and other exotics.

-Please Note: A referral from your primary care veterinarian will be required to make an ophthalmology appointment.
+Please Note: A referral from your primary care veterinarian is recommended to make a specialty appointment for your pet.

 (203) 270-8387